shahidusmanm/customrestapi/README.md

 ## System Architecture

-The system is mostly involved on the database and also authentication that worked with the Flask, API and VM instance setup as well as the Docker image.
+The system contains a Flask app communicating with a SQL database.
+The app is deployed on a container on Google Cloud Run.

-We are going to write about the cloud, Google Cloud, SQL database, the architecture of the system, how it connects between the Google Cloud VM instance and the Google Cloud database.
+We are going to write about the cloud, Google Cloud, SQL database, the architecture of the system, how it connects between the Google Cloud Run container instance and the Google Cloud database.

 We also write about the CRUD applications that we used, so some of our tasks, so adding tasks, leading tasks, those sort of crud features, and then as well how we deployed the application onto the Google Cloud VM instance and how it's using a Docker image so it's available through endpoint calls.